Skip to main content

 • stability

-The game's stability has received mixed reviews, with many users reporting frequent bugs and glitches that can be game-breaking or frustrating, though some find them charming or manageable.
-While it runs well on various platforms, including Steam Deck, Windows, and Linux, players have noted issues like screen freezes and random generation problems.
-Overall, while the game is playable and has improved since its release, its bugginess remains a significant concern for many players.
+The game's stability is a mixed bag, with many users reporting frequent bugs and glitches that can be game-breaking or frustrating, though some find these quirks add to the charm.
+While it runs well on various platforms, including Steam Deck and Windows, players have noted issues like screen freezes and random generation problems.
+Overall, while the game is enjoyable and has seen improvements over time, its stability remains a significant concern for many players.

 • “Runs great on Windows and Linux.”

-• “It runs well, no glitches, crashes, or lag; the controls are easy to master.”
+• “It runs well, with no glitches, crashes, or lag; the controls are easy to master.”

 • “There have been a number of glitches, annoyances, and bugs that can be game-breaking, beneficial, and unfair, included in this game and have never been fixed.”